An Interview with David Jacobson, the founder of SFIM...

 A: Not as long as they are alive.

-Q: What do you do to help a student who struggle with rhythm?
+Q: What do you do to help a student who struggles with rhythm?

 A: Rhythm is innate.
 After all, without it we couldn't walk or talk.
 So one must separate the difficulty of learning rhythm as a conceptual understanding of what is printed on the page from the innate feeling that is in one's body.
 The two must be brought together.